If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Often to Clean a Waterpik

-Daily: Purge the water and air from your flosser both before and after each use.
+• Daily: Purge the water and air from your flosser after every use so water does not sit stagnant in the internal lines.

 How to Clean a Waterpik With Vinegar